halton/focal-killer/README.md

-Focal killer is a tool that can show the contributions of a VCS (version control system), typically git.
+Source Ranking is a tool that can show the contributions of a VCS (version control system), typically git.

-This tool suppose to be loved by manager, but hated by engineers.

 Planned features:
 * User management: